Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 Yet ultimately, k-NN outperforms much more advanced classifiers on this dataset.
 It may be a relatively simple approach, but it also is a great match for classifying images within a WBC shape space, since proximity in this space indicates that two WBCs belong to the same family.

 This is not to say that we cannot make improvements, both to our data and to our methods.
 We will discuss these potential improvements in this module's conclusion.
+(Coming soon!)

 [^Mistry]: Mistry DA, Wang JY, Moeser ME, Starkey T, Lee LYW 2021.
 A systematic review of the sensitivity and specificity of lateral flow devices in the detection of SARS-CoV-2.
 BMC Infectious Diseases 21(1):828.
 [Available online](https://doi.org/10.1186/s12879-021-06528-3)